 Gelfingen, LU show Website

-From a simple stone building to a Baroque castle tower
+From a noble fortress to a baroque, patrician castle

 Opening hours as of 1 April to 31 October 2021:

 Tuesday to Friday: 1.30 to 5 pm

 Saturday, Sunday and public holidays: 10 am to 5 pm

 Castle Museum (Children's loft and rose garden):

 - Apprentices and students (up to 26 years): CHF 5.-

 - Family Card 1 (1 adult and up to 4 children): CHF 14.-

 - Family Card (2 adults and up to 4 Kinder): CHF 22.-